Keksuccino/docs_fancymenu/faq.md

 ### A button from another mod disappears or doesn't work when I try to edit it.
 This usually means the other mod adds its buttons in a non-standard way that FancyMenu cannot interact with.
 This is an issue that the other mod's developer would need to fix on their end.
 FancyMenu cannot customize elements it cannot "see".

-### Is there a way to open a file or folder on my computer with a button?
-Yes, but this requires the **System Interactions Addon** for FancyMenu, which is a separate download.
-This addon may not be up-to-date with the latest Minecraft versions.

 ### Can I use FancyMenu layouts on a server?
 FancyMenu is a client-side mod.
 All layouts and customizations are on the player's client.
 You cannot put layouts on a server to force players to see them.
 However, you can distribute your `config/fancymenu` folder as part of a modpack.
 If you want to use commands like `/fmvariable` or `/openguiscreen` from the server, then FancyMenu (or its Spigot plugin) must be installed on the server.